oat-sa/taohub-articles/articles/Frontend/component-abstraction.md

 accessed through the exposed API, even if it is referenced from the specifications object.
 However, the properties **defined inside** the component are accessible through the lexical scope.
-- The implementation of each functions inside the specifications object can be changed at any time, without having to rebuild the component.
+- The implementation of each function inside the specifications object can be changed at any time, without having to rebuild the component.
 This allows dynamic implementation, although this is rarely used.